-The SFI Research Experiences for Undergraduates (REU) program is a ten-week residential research opportunity in which students develop innovative research projects in collaboration with an SFI mentor.
+The SFI Undergraduate Complexity Research (UCR) program is a ten-week residential research opportunity in which students develop innovative research projects in collaboration with an SFI mentor.
 The program asks students to discard traditional disciplinary boundaries, and combine concepts and tools from the physical, natural, and social sciences.
 This allows students to ask big questions about real-world complex systems using the rigorous methods employed at the Santa Fe Institute.
 The program is designed to assist students in developing their own research questions and projects in close collaboration with the SFI faculty and postdoctoral fellows.

 Students are in residence in Santa Fe for approximately 10 weeks, from June 7 to August 15, 2020.

 For more information, and to apply, visit the school home page for Undergraduate Complexity Research.